trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-dal-params.md

 ## Prerequisites

-Before you begin, make sure that you have installed the prerequisites and set up an environment and an account as described in [Implement a file archive with the DAL and a Smart Rollup](../build-files-archive-with-dal).
+Before you begin, make sure that you have installed the prerequisites and set up an environment and an account as described in [Part 1: Setting up an environment](./set-up-environment).

 ## Fetching the DAL parameters in a kernel